 It’s not likely.
 Weight gain wasn’t reported in clinical trials of Kisqali.

 If you’re concerned about weight gain while taking Kisqali, talk with your doctor.
-They can advise on your risk for weight gain with Kisqali.
+They can advise on your risk of weight gain with Kisqali.
 And they can suggest ways to maintain a weight that’s healthy for you.

 Learn more about some of the side effects that Kisqali may cause.
 To find out how often side effects occurred in clinical trials, see the prescribing information for Kisqali.